src-d/blog/content/post/review-building-static-analysis-tools.md

-Adoption of this internal dashboard service, although driven top-down by the management decision, was *very low* which is aligned with the paper — needless to say, that not many engineers were motivated enough to go to the separate [http://code-quality.company.com](http://code-quality.company.com) every day only to find that they are ranked Nth by the number of potential defects introduced to the codebase.
+Adoption of this internal dashboard service, although driven top-down by the management decision, was *very low* which is aligned with the paper — needless to say, that not many engineers were motivated enough to go to the separate `(https://code-quality.company.com)` every day only to find that they are ranked Nth by the number of potential defects introduced to the codebase.

 Curiously enough, one can see some open source projects like Git going through the similar stage right now e.g.
 [https://larsxschneider.github.io/git-scan](https://larsxschneider.github.io/git-scan/) with contributors
 introducing language-specific analysis tools to the build profiles and publishing dashboards with the results.

-Despite the challenges in adopting such solutions one can also see companies e.g.
-[https://scan.coverity.com](https://scan.coverity.com) — a closed-sourced static analysis
-solution for Java, C/C++, C#, JavaScript, Ruby and Python [founded in 2006](https://scan.coverity.com/about) jointly with U.S. Department of Homeland Security, being gradually adopted by some OSS projects.
+Despite the challenges in adopting such solutions one can also see companies such as [https://scan.coverity.com](https://scan.coverity.com) — a closed-sourced static analysis solution for Java, C/C++, C#, JavaScript, Ruby and Python [founded in 2006](https://scan.coverity.com/about) jointly with U.S. Department of Homeland Security, being gradually adopted by some OSS projects.